uQr/cordova-docs/tutorial-team-build/README.md

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ###Generating an iOS App Store Package
-In order to distribute your iOS application you will need to generate an “iOS App Store Package” or “ipa” file.
+In order to distribute your iOS application you will need to generate an "iOS App Store Package" or "ipa" file.
 These files can be imported into iTunes or enterprise app stores in addition to being distributed to the Apple App Store via the [Application Loader](http://go.microsoft.com/fwlink/?LinkID=533751).

 #### Using xcrun
 Future versions of the Cordova CLI will likely support generating these archives directly.
 However, current state it is not supported so an Xcode command line tool needs to be used instead.
 Ex: